Aravindhkumar95/Covid-19/README.md

 Based on the metric evaluation, it is evident that LSTM model is better at predicting that confirmed cases and fatalities.
 High RMSE value denotes that XGBoost requires further hyper parameter tuning for reliable results.

+## Comparing Actual vs Predicted Values

+Comparing the Actual Confirmed Cases with Predicted Cases.
+LSTM predicts the values perfectly as same as actual value.